There have been 11 total reported Cases of

 - Kemmerer Town Hall has also closed to the public until further notice.
 They will still be conducting business by phone, email and fax.
 They are also modifying cash handling processes.
 Please visit their Facebook page for further information.

-- The Thayne Landfill has also modified its hours to 9:00 - 5:00 on regular operating days.
+- The Thayne Landfill has modified its hours to 9:00 - 5:00 on regular operating days.
 Please visit the county website for any further updates.
 To limit spread of disease, they are now requiring everyone to open an account prior to accessing Landfill services on site.
 They will not be taking payments on site at this time.
 Please visit the website for the contact information on how to set up an account.

 - The Town of Star Valley Ranch is asking that its summer residents reconsider their plans to move back.
 Please see the statement on their Facebook Page.